Skip to contents

 If options is non-null, then class, type and mode must be NULL, and length can be NULL or specified.

 The function tests what is written in its arguments, even if what is written is incoherent.
 For instance, arg_check(data = factor(1), class = "factor", mode = "character") will return a problem, whatever the object tested in the data argument, because no object can be class "factor" and mode "character" (factors are class "factor" and mode "numeric").
-Of note, length of object of class "environment" is always 0.
+Of note, the length of object of class "environment" is always 0.

 Since R >= 4.0.0, class(matrix()) returns "matrix" "array", and not "matrix" alone as before.
 However, use argument class = "matrix" to check for matrix object (of class "matrix" "array" in R >= 4.0.0) and use argument class = "array" to check for array object (of class "array" in R >= 4.0.0).